The 5 Mistakes ALL Dog Owners Make

 - Training will become extremely difficult and only cause confusion.

 This really glues all these bad habits together.
 You must be consistent with everything that you do.
 If you want your dog to never jump on the couch NEVER! let them on the couch.
-So many people allow bad behaviors for one occasion here and there and later find them selves trying to fix the problem again.
+So many people allow bad behaviors for one occasion here and there and later find themselves trying to fix the problem again.
 Feed your dog on a regular feeding schedule and train basic commands.
 You don’t need to send them back into boot camp but you can have the dog sit or lay down just before you throw that ball or put down the food bowl.
-Having a well trained dog makes life so much easier and it will save you embarrassment on the street.
-Dogs are like little Navy Seals, the motto is first time every time or die.
+Having a well-trained dog makes life so much easier and it will save you embarrassment on the street.
 Stay consistent with everything as much as you can.

 Subscribe to our Newsletter!